highcharts/connectors-morningstar/docs/connectors/morningstar.md

     - Access token from your server
     - Username and password

-* Morningstar standalone for Highcharts (v2):
+* Morningstar standalone for Highcharts:
-  `@highcharts/connectors-morningstar/connectors-morningstar.js`
+  `@highcharts/connectors-morningstar/connectors-morningstar.js` or

-* Morningstar standalone for Highcharts (v3):
   `@highcharts/connectors-morningstar/connectors-morningstar-dws.js`

-* Morningstar connectors for Dashboards (v2):
+* Morningstar connectors for Dashboards:
-  `@highcharts/connectors-morningstar`
+  `@highcharts/connectors-morningstar` or

-* Morningstar connectors for Dashboards (v3):
   `@highcharts/connectors-morningstar/dws`

 * Package bundler like Webpack.

 ## Quick Start

 The integration of the Morningstar connectors differs between Highcharts core products and Highcharts Dashboards.

 ### Highcharts Quick Start

-You can connect Highcharts core products with Morningstar by using `connectors-morningstar.js` (v2) or `connectors-morningstar-dws.js` (v3) in the `connectors-morningstar` bundle.
+You can connect Highcharts core products with Morningstar by using `connectors-morningstar.js` or `connectors-morningstar-dws.js` in the `connectors-morningstar` bundle.
 You have to manually create the connector and assign the resulting table to your series options.

 ### Highcharts Dashboards Quick Start

-For Highcharts Dashboards you just need to load the `connectors-morningstar` (v2) or `connectors-morningstar/dws` (v3) bundle, which will register all connectors to the Dashboards registry.
+For Highcharts Dashboards you just need to load the `connectors-morningstar` or `connectors-morningstar/dws` bundle, which will register all connectors to the Dashboards registry.
 All Morningstar connectors are then available in the data pool as other connector types.

 ### Available Connectors